VamKon/AzureNotes/DevOps.md

   * `Merge (no fast-forward)`: Default.
 All the individual commits in the pull request branch are preserved as-is, and a new merge commit is created to unite the master branch and the pull request branch.
   * `Squash commit`: Squashing will take the tree that’s produced in a merge and creates a single new commit with those repository contents.
   * `Rebase`: Rebase will take each individual commit in the pull request and cherry-pick them onto the master branch.
-  * `Semi-linear`: it’s a mix of rebase and a merge.
+  * `Semi-linear` or `Rebase and fast-forward`: it’s a mix of rebase and a merge.
 First, the commits in the pull request are rebased on top of the master branch.
 Then those rebased pull requests are merged into master branch.

 ### Agile
 * Cumulative Flow Diagram - Count of work items (over time) for each column of a kanban board